FTC proposes rule that would ban employee noncompete clauses

 A 2019 analysis by the liberal Economic Policy Institute estimated that 36 million to 60 million workers could be subject to noncompete agreements, which the group said companies have increasingly adopted in recent years.

-While such agreements are most common among higher-paid workers, the study found that a significant number of low-wage workers were subjected to them, including more than quarter of those making an average wage of less than $13 an hour.
+While such agreements are most common among higher-paid workers, the study found that a significant number of low-wage workers were subjected to them.
+The study found that more than a quarter of responding establishments where the average wage is less than $13 an hour use noncompetes for all their workers.

 On Wednesday, for example, the FTC took action against three companies for unlawfully imposing noncompete clauses against workers, including low-wage security guards who were threatened with a $100,000 fine if they violated the agreement.